Effective Note Writing for Community Support Work

-Develop the skills to effectively and clearly document the work you do in supporting people with mental health issues.
-It will enable you to ensure documentation is wholly reflective of the health care relationship and activities while concentrating on ensuring the notes written are well developed and meet legislative and workplace requirements.
+Develop the skills to effectively and clearly document the work you do in supporting people with mental health conditions.
+It will enable you to ensure documentation is wholly reflective of the health care relationship and activities, and includes the voice of the person (their perspective and wishes), while ensuring the notes written are well developed and meet legislative and workplace requirements.

 Explore the barriers to good note writing